The Governing Body of Valence Primary School and Financial Information

 Vice-Chair of Governors

-Miss S Hutton (Effectiveness of Early Year and Quality of Teaching and Learning)
+Miss Sarah Hutton (Effectiveness of Early Year and Quality of Teaching and Learning)

 I taught for 10 years in Barking and Dagenham.
 I am currently teaching and leading the early years’ department at a school in a neighbouring borough.
 I have had responsibility for a number of subject areas including art, computing and PE.
 This experience enables me to contribute effectively to the curriculum and standards committee.
 In my spare time, I enjoy reading as well as exploring London’s art museums.